Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Classical Theories and their Twists

+This $\CC$-family extends to a natural $\bb{CP}^1$-family of topological further twists of the holomorphic twist, with a special point at infinity which is no longer compatible with the full Kapustin--Witten twisting homomorphism.
+Consider the $\bb{CP}^1$-family of supercharges

+Here simultaneous rescaling of the two-parameter family over $(\mu,\nu) \in \CC^2$ does not change the affect the further twist obtained from an element of the $Q_{\mr{hol}}$-cohomology of the supersymmetry algebra.
+These twists are all compatible with the twisting homomorphism $\phi_{KW}$ with the exception of the special point $(1:0)$.
+One can verify that this twist is compatible not with a twisting homomorphism from the full group $\mr{Spin}(4)$ of rotations, but only with subgroups thereof, for example with twisting homomorphisms from the group $\mr{U}(2)$.
+It is therefore only natural to describe the associated twisted theory on oriented 4-manifolds that admit a complex structure.
+We call this family the \emph{Kapustin--Witten family of topological twists}.
+We'll be most interested in the cases where $(\mu:\nu) = (0:1)$ and $(1:0)$.
+We call these twists the \emph{A-twist} $Q_A$ and the \emph{B-twist} $Q_B$ respectively.

+We note that as a result of considering only further twists of $Q_{\mr{hol}}$ this $\bb{CP}^1$-family does not coincide (specifically at $\infty$) with the family of twists considered in \cite{KW}.
+However we'll show that this family does indeed produce the expected B-model after twisting at the point $Q_B$.

-for each $\lambda \in \CC$.
-These \emph{holomorphic-topological} twists (so called because we think of them as being holomorphic in two real dimensions -- i.e. one complex dimension -- and topological in the remaining two) converge to $Q_A$ as $\lambda \to 0$.
-Twists of this form were originally studied by Kapustin \cite{KapustinHolo}.
+One can alternatively fit $Q_B$ into a larger family of twists that is closed under S-duality.
+First, we introduce a family of \emph{holomorphic-topological} supercharges $Q_{\text{hol}} - \lambda(\alpha_2^\vee \otimes f_2^*)$, so called because we think of them as being holomorphic in two real dimensions -- i.e. one complex dimension -- and topological in the remaining two.
+In other words a \emph{three-dimensional} family of translations will be exact for the action of these supercharges.
+Holomorphic-topological twists of this form were originally studied by Kapustin \cite{KapustinHolo}.
+We can then define a family of topological supercharges approximating $Q_A$ by